vlaskinarita/GameAssist/README.md

 to get access just:

-☑️join to my discord: Discord link available under the boosty base (5$) tariff plan.. spamers protection -I'm sry

 ☑️sign up for my boosty with a Core (25$) plan: https://boosty.to/gameassist

+☑️join to my discord: the link to discord will be received on the boosty site after you sign up - sorry - protection from spammers.

-☑️PM me with your boosty nickname/e-mail and your github name for https://t.me/game_assist
+☑️PM me your github name.

-The price includes unlimited (within reasonable limits) help in using/understanding the code of this complex Core, which will allow you to write cool add-ons/plugins.

-You will be able to get donations for them using our distribution network.
+☑️The price includes unlimited (within reasonable limits) help in using/understanding the code of this complex Core, which will allow you to write cool add-ons/plugins and you will be able to get donations for them using our distribution network.

+☑️I find it a bit difficult to communicate in text mode, so maybe you can use your telegram account, where we can chat and talk about the necessary points by voice.
+In that case, whisper to me  https://t.me/Wlastas_GameAssist